-Think of it this way: the water level was dependent on the date you were at the lake, but the date is not dependent upon the water level.
-That makes the date the independent variable (X axis) and the water level the dependent variable (Y axis).
-When you are presenting information about a graph to a group, make sure to explain the axes before you start talking about the graph.
+Think of it this way:

+- The water level was dependent on the date you were at the lake, but the date is not dependent upon the water level. - That makes the date the independent variable (X axis) and the water level the dependent variable (Y axis). - When you are presenting information about a graph to a group, make sure to explain the axes before you start talking about the graph.

-Label the graph and the axes: Let's start with the date.
-This is a weekly interval, so putting a date that corresponds to each line is okay.
-Now, look at the tide height.
-We don't want to just put the heights recorded on each line because that will not give us equal distances between each line.
+Label the graph and the axes:

+- Let's start with the date.
+Putting a date that corresponds to each line is okay, be sure you space them out so you use the whole X-axis. - Now, look at the tide height.
 What we want to do is see the range of heights from 0 to the highest tide level.
-Then, count the number of lines we have on the graph.
-Divide the highest tide height by the number of lines and that is the interval you want to use, but try not to use fractions.
-Once you have all your data points, so ahead and connect the dots.
-Sometimes we will draw a line to show a trend, or a best fit line, but not today.
+Count the number of lines we have on the graph.
+Divide the highest tide height by the number of lines and that is the interval you want to use, but try not to use fractions. - Once you have all your data points, so ahead and connect the dots.
+You have two data sets, so you need two separate lines, one for Lake Merritt and one for the Golden Gate Bridge.
+Use different colors or shapes to identify them.
+Complete the key on the side